999pingGG/cvkm/README.md

 functions are generic, meaning that you can use a single function which can operate on several different types!
 I hope it will be useful for graphics and physics programming.
 Compiles absolutely warning-free.

-## Warning
+## ⚠️ Warning ⚠️
 **Not production ready!**
-- This library is a work in WIP (pun intended), developed mainly as a way to reuse code across my projects.
+- This library is a work in WIP (pun intended), developed mainly as a way to reuse code across my projects, shared here in case someone finds it useful.
 - I will likely only implement functionality useful for a videogame made in my own way.
 - If you want to contribute something and make this library more generally useful, by all means do so!
 I will be very grateful.